jbillmann/GarageServer.IO/documentation/QuickStart.md

 ```js
 GarageServerIO.addInput(myInput);
 ```
 **3.** Inside render loop, extract player and entity states - this will retrieve the current states based on your interpolation, prediction and smoothing settings.
-Players are effectively clients whereas entities are determined by players inputs and controlled by the server.
+Players are effectively clients connected to GarageServer.IO whereas entities are determined by players inputs and controlled by the server.
 ```js
 var playerStates = GarageServerIO.getPlayerStates(),
     entityStates = GarageServerIO.getEntityStates();